epfl-ada/ada-2024-project-onceuponatimeindata/README.md

 ### How to use the library

 The first step that is done in results.ipynb is to load the initial movie database contained in the folder data/MovieSummaries.
 This allows us to assess the available data and understand the scope of movies to work with.
-After examining the size and quality of this data, we proceed to load additional information from a secondary database, which contains a list of movies and their sequels.
+After examining the size and quality of this data, we proceed to load additional information from a secondary database (TMDB), which contains a list of movies and their sequels.
 From there we combine both datasets using wikipedia id and combining both datasets.